voicebase/voicebase-docs/docs/how-to-guides/v2tov3.md

 }
 ```

-*NOTE:* v2-beta requires that the 'data-science' Keyword group already be created.
-The above v2-beta example merely calls it for use.
-For steps on configuring keywork groups in v2-beta, see: [keyword groups](http://voicebase-dev.readthedocs.io/en/v2-beta/how-to-guides/keyword-spotting.html)
+*NOTE:* v3 and v2-beta require that the 'data-science' Keyword group already be created.
+The above example merely calls it for use.
+For steps on configuring keyword groups in v2-beta, see:[keyword groups](/en/v3/how-to-guides/keyword-spotting.html)

+For steps on configuring keyword groups in v2-beta, see: [keyword groups](/en/v2-beta/how-to-guides/keyword-spotting.html)

 ### Number Formatting
 Number Formatting is now configured under ‘transcript’, ‘formatting’ and no longer under ‘transcripts’.